Book of Genesis: Title

-The name Genesis is from the Latin Vulgate, in turn borrowed or transliterated from Greek Γένεσις, meaning 'origin'; בְּרֵאשִׁית, 'In [the] beginning'.
+The name Genesis is from the Latin Vulgate, in turn borrowed or transliterated from Greek Γένεσις, meaning 'origin', which is the name of the book in the Septuagint; in Hebrew, consistent with the naming convention for the Pentateuch, the book is titled by its first word, בְּרֵאשִׁית, meaning 'In [the] beginning'.

 Composition

 Genesis was written anonymously, but both Jewish and Christian religious tradition attributes the entire Pentateuch—Genesis, Exodus, Leviticus, Numbers and Deuteronomy—to Moses.
-During the Enlightenment, the philosophers Benedict Spinoza and Thomas Hobbes questioned Mosaic authorship.
-In the 17th century, Richard Simon proposed that the Pentateuch was written by multiple authors over a long period of time.
+During the Enlightenment, the philosophers Baruch Spinoza and Thomas Hobbes questioned Mosaic authorship.
+In the 17th century, Richard Simon proposed that the Pentateuch was written by multiple authors over a long period.
 The involvement of multiple authors is suggested by internal contradictions within the text.
 For example, Genesis includes two creation narratives.

 At the end of the 19th century, most scholars adopted the documentary hypothesis.
-This theory held that the five books of the Pentateuch came from four sources: the Yahwist (abbreviated as J), the Elohist (E), the Deuteronomist (D) and the Priestly source (P).
-Each source was held to tell the same basic story, with the sources later combined by various editors.
-Scholars were able to distinguish sources based on the designations for God.
-For example, the Yahwist source uses Yahweh, while the Elohistic and Priestly sources use Elohim.
+This theory holds that the five books of the Pentateuch come from four sources: the Yahwist (abbreviated as J), the Elohist (E), the Deuteronomist (D) and the Priestly source (P).
+Each source is held to tell the same basic story, with the sources later combined by various editors.
+Scholars distinguish sources based on the designations for God.
+For example, the Yahwist source uses "Yahweh", while the Elohistic and Priestly sources use "Elohim".
 Scholars also use repeated and duplicate stories to identify separate sources.
-In Genesis, these include the two creation stories, three different wife–sister narratives, and the two versions of Abraham sending Hagar and Ishmael into the desert.
+In Genesis, these include the two creation stories, three different wife–sister narratives, and two versions of Abraham sending Hagar and Ishmael into the desert.

-According to the documentary hypothesis, J was produced during the 9th century BC in the southern Kingdom of Judah and was believed to be the earliest source.
-E was written in the northern Kingdom of Israel during the 8th century BC.
-D was written in Judah in the 7th century BC and associated with the religious reforms of King Josiah c.
-625 BC.
-The latest source was P, which was written during the 5th century in Babylon.
-Based on these dates, Genesis and the rest of the Pentateuch did not reach its final, present-day form until after the Babylonian Exile.
+According to the documentary hypothesis, J was produced during the 9th century BCE in the southern Kingdom of Judah and is the earliest source.
+E was written in the northern Kingdom of Israel during the 8th century BCE.
+D was written in Judah in the 7th century BCE and associated with the religious reforms of King Josiah c.
+625 BCE.
+The latest source is P, written in the 5th century in Babylon.
+Based on these dates, Genesis and the rest of the Pentateuch did not reach their present-day form until after the Babylonian Exile.
 Julius Wellhausen argued that the Pentateuch was finalized in the time of Ezra.
-Ezra 7:14 records that Ezra traveled from Babylon to Jerusalem in 458 BC with God's law in his hand.
+Ezra 7:14 records that Ezra travelled from Babylon to Jerusalem in 458 BCE with God's law in his hand.
 Wellhausen argued that this was the newly compiled Pentateuch.
 Nehemiah 8–10, according to Wellhausen, describes the publication and public acceptance of this new law code c.
-444 BC.
-There was now a large gap between the earliest sources of the Pentateuch and the period they claimed to describe, which ended c.
-1200 BC.
+444 BCE.
+There is a large gap between the earliest sources of the Pentateuch and the period they claim to describe, which ended c.
+1200 BCE.